xanzy/xanzy.github.io/projects/chef-guard/configuration/community_section.md

 ~~~

 #### supermarket
 The address of the community Supermarket.
-At the time of writing this is <https://supermarket.getchef.com>.

 #### forks
 A GitHub organizations or GitLap projects where Chef-Guard will search for forked community cookbooks. \\